 New technologies have transformed running.

-Whether it's to track performance, navigate, listen to music, or share your progress.
+Whether it's to track your performance, navigate, listen to music or share your progress.

 Running connected has become a habit for many runners.

-As long as you have the right accessories, these digital tools can truly enrich your practice without slowing you down.
+As long as you have the right accessories, these digital tools can genuinely enrich your practice, without slowing you down.

 Useful data at your fingertips